Planning-Inspectorate/local-plans-examinations/README.md

 - Husky
 - Docker
 - Prisma

-Generally this repo can be copied/cloned for a new project, and a few find+replace runs will get things started:

-* Replace 'service-name' with the new service name in the codebase.
-* If required, replace `portal` with another app name, or remove it if not required
-* If required, replace `manage` with another app name, or remove it if not required
-* If not required, then remove the `apps/function` code

 'Portal' app is given in the PINS/Public style.
 'Manage' app is given in the back office/internal style, with Entra Auth.